sajari/sdk-js/README.md

 });
 ```

-In the above case, the query is passed directly to the search function, which will decode it automatically into args.
+In the above case, the query is passed directly to the search function, which handles the appropriate encoding for you.

 ### Search